Corporate finance: Financial risk management

-focusing on the financial exposures and opportunities arising from business decisions, and their link to the firm’s appetite for risk, as well as their impact on share price.
+by focusing on the financial exposures and opportunities arising from business decisions, and their link to the firm's appetite for risk, as well as their impact on share price.

-The discipline is thus related to corporate finance, both re operations and funding, as below; and in large firms, the risk management function then overlaps "Corporate Finance", with the CRO consulted on capital-investment and other strategic decisions.
+(In large firms, Risk Management typically exists as an independent function, with the CRO consulted on capital-investment and other strategic decisions.)

+Re corporate finance, both operational and funding issues are addressed; respectively: